 - Choose the Filter | AKVIS | Neon option, as shown in Figure 1, below.

 Figure 1: Neon plug-in within the Filter menu

-- This opens the image within the AKVIS Neon interface, as you can see in Figure 2.
+- Doing so opens the image within the AKVIS Neon interface, as you can see in Figure 2, below.

 Figure 2: AKVIS Neon interface

-- Tools: Here you can access the following selection tools:
+- Here you can access the following selection tools:

 - Hand to pan the picture within the preview section, especially if it’s zoomed.